Shelby219/T1A1_workbook/README.md

   [Link 12](https://www.csiro.au/en/Research/Technology/Telecommunications/Wireless-LAN)

-## Q2 Define the features of the following technologies that are essential in terms of the development of the internet:
+## Q2 Define the features of the following technologies that are essential in terms of the development of the internet: Explain how each technology has contributed to the development of the internet.
   ### - packets

   A packet is a small amount of data sent over a network.
 In the early history of the internet, there was a need to share information over vast distances without the use of individual phone connections between each computer.
 “Packet Switching” satisfied this need as these packets can travel independently over any circuit to the pointed destination.
 Packets are simply small collections of digital information broken off from a larger source, transmitted separately on the route and accurately reassembled by the modem on the other side.
-(Link 1, Screen Shot 1 and Link 2, Screen Shot 1)
+(Link 1, Screen Shot 1 and Link 2, Screen Shot 1).
+Packets were at the the core of the development of the internet with ARPANET pioneering the packet switching network, kickstarting the internets beginning.

   [Link 1](https://www.britannica.com/technology/Internet#ref733575)
   [Link 2](https://www.britannica.com/topic/ARPANET/A-packet-of-data)

   ### - IP addresses (IPv4 and IPv6)

   Internet Protocol Address also known as IP address is a numerical label used to identify each computer on the Internet.
 IPv4 was deployed in 1983 and maintains a 32-bit protocol standard and is still the most commonly used version.
 IPv4 addresses are 32-bit numbers expressed as 4 octets in “dotted decimal” system.
-IPv6 was deployed in 1999 to fulfil the need for more Internet addresses and are 128-bit numbers conventionally separated by colons.
+IPv6 was deployed in 1999 to fulfil the need for more Internet addresses, which is further proof of the massive growth of the internet, and are 128-bit numbers conventionally separated by colons.

    [Link 3](https://www.guru99.com/difference-ipv4-vs-ipv6.html)
    [Link 4](https://www.iana.org/numbers)

   ### - routers and routing
   The initial idea for a router, which at first was called a gateway, was the notion of connecting different computer networks.
+It came about for packets to be able to be switched between networks.
 A router is a device for networking, essentially it a small computer itself, it analyses the header of the data packet destination IP address, calculates the best way for it to reach the destination then forwards the data packet between different computer networks.
   Routing is the establishing of the routes that the data packets take to their particular destination, done by the router checking its routing table which is marked with a set of routing rules (algorithms and protocols) used to determine the most optimal path to reach the destination.

   [Link 5](https://searchnetworking.techtarget.com/definition/router)